How to Plant, Grow, and Care for Blue Java Banana

 Mealybugs will make a home on the leaves as well.
 Small outbreaks can be removed by using a cotton swab dipped in alcohol to force them to release.
 Use insecticidal soap to handle larger outbreaks.

-The coquito, also called the banana fruit scarring beetle, attacks the fruit directly as the name might suggest.
+The coquito, also called the banana fruit scarring beetle, attacks the fruit directly, as the name might suggest.
 Use sticky traps to catch adult beetles.

 Diseases

 Finally, there is a strain of mosaic virus specifically for the banana.
 Like all mosaic virus strains, there is no treatment for it.
 In this case, it causes streaked leaves and fruit.
-Destroy infected plants.
+Destroy infected bananas.

 Frequently Asked Questions

-Q: Are blue java bananas real?
+Are blue java bananas real?

-A: Absolutely!
+Absolutely!
 If they weren’t, this article would never have been written.

-Q: Can you grow blue java bananas in UK?
+Can you grow blue java bananas in UK?

-A: Unfortunately, you’ll probably want to consider growing them in a specialized greenhouse in the UK.
+Unfortunately, you’ll probably want to consider growing them in a specialized greenhouse in the UK.
 While they will grow, you probably won’t get much fruit in the cooler environment.

-Q: What do blue java bananas taste like?
+What do blue java bananas taste like?

-A: Vanilla custard is the most common comparison.
+Vanilla custard is the most common comparison.
 It has a banana flavor as well, but it distinctly has vanilla notes.

 Share This Post